ben-dataraven/ansible-role-apache-mod-evasive/README.md

 Ansible Role: Apache mod-evasive
 =========

-An Ansible Role that installs and configures apache mod-evasive on Debian/Ubuntu
+An Ansible Role that installs and configures apache mod-evasive

 Requirements
 ------------